Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Numerical solvers

 where $e^{\Delta t\mathcal{H}}$ ($e^{\Delta t\mathcal{P}}$) means to solve the hyperbolic (parabolic) subproblem over $\Delta t$.
 This method is called Godunov splitting.
 If the two subproblems are not commutable, the splitting error is $\mathcal{O}(\Delta t)$, see Chapter 17 of reference~\cite{leveque2002finite}.

 There is a 3-stage splitting called Strang splitting, which has a leading error term $\mathcal{O}(\Delta t^2)$,

-We will see in the section about diffusion that in reality the errors induced by the two splittings are very close.
-That is because the coefficient of the term $\mathcal{O}(\Delta t)$ is much smaller then the coefficient of $\mathcal{O}(\Delta t^2)$.
-Thus, usually Godunov splitting is sufficient.
+But in most cases the errors induced by the two splittings are very close.
+That is because the coefficient of the term $\mathcal{O}(\Delta t)$ is much smaller then the coefficient of $\mathcal{O}(\Delta t^2)$~\cite{leveque2002finite}.
+We will see in Section~\ref{sec:resultDiffusion} a test case on the diffusion term.
+The results show that the Godunov splitting is sufficient for our problem.

-Because the unsplit problem is dominated by the hyperbolicity, the system must be driven mainly by the Boundary Conditions (B.C.) through the first subproblem.
+Because the system is dominated by the hyperbolicity, it must be driven mainly by the boundary conditions (B.C.) through the first subproblem.
 Thus we discuss the B.C. of the hyperbolic part in the next subsection and present the treatment of B.C. for the parabolic part in Section~\ref{numericalParabolic} together with Crank-Nicolson scheme.